Three Whales Corruption Scandal: Parliamentary commission

-Two deputies of the State Duma and members of the State Duma Security Committee, Yury Shchekochikhin, a journalist, and Alexander Gurov, Lieutenant General of Interior Affairs, launched a parliamentary inquiry into the case, approved by the State Duma on March 13, 2002.
+Two deputies of the State Duma and members of the State Duma Security Committee, Yury Shchekochikhin, a journalist, and Alexander Gurov, Lieutenant General of Interior Affairs, launched a parliamentary inquiry into the case which was approved by the State Duma on March 13, 2002.

 The Prosecutor General's Office rejected all the accusations of corruption, claiming that the investigation had been closed for legitimate reasons.
 In April 2002 Shchekochikhin, Gurov, and Nikolay Kovalyov, another State Duma deputy and a former FSB head, asked Vladimir Putin to intervene.
 Eventually the inquiry forced the Prosecutor General's Office to resume investigation of the smuggling.
 A prosecutor from Leningrad Oblast, Vladimir Loskutov, was chosen by President Vladimir Putin personally to lead the investigation of the affair.

-Earlier that year on February 18, 2002, in Novaya Gazeta Shchekochikhin published a detailed article on the smuggling affair and corruption in the Interior Ministry and the Prosecutor-General's Office.
-Immediately after this he received a death threat On June 2, 2003, in that newspaper he published another article in which he accused the Prosecutor's General Office and Biryukov personally of corruption:
+Earlier that year, on February 18, 2002, Shchekochikhin had published a detailed article in Novaya Gazeta on the smuggling affair and corruption in the Interior Ministry and the Prosecutor General's Office.
+Immediately after this he received a death threat.
+On June 2, 2003, he published another article in that newspaper in which he accused the Prosecutor General's Office and Biryukov personally of corruption: